jcjimenez/darknet-docker/jetson-tx2/README.md

 darknet-docker/jetson-tx2
 =========================
-This Dockerfile can serve as a base image for running darnket/YOLO on an NVIDIA Jetson TX2 board running JetPack 3.2.
+This Dockerfile is meant to serve as a base image for running darnket/YOLO on an NVIDIA Jetson TX2 board running JetPack 3.2.

 Building
 --------
-Sadly, the only reliable way I found to build this is directly from the Jetson.
-So, it is necessary to run a few extra steps besides running a simple `docker build .`:
+Sadly, the only reliable way I found to build this is to do so directly on the Jetson.
+So, it is necessary to run a few commands before running `docker build .`:

 1. Build darknet directly on the TX2:

 ```
 git clone https://github.com/pjreddie/darknet
 cd darknet